Neilgibson26/MusicVisuals/README.md

 The first is just a quick intro that displays some rolling credits to introduce the project.
 They start at the top of the screen and their y value is increased by 1 every frame.
 The next sentence does not start rolling until the current sentence hits the middle of the screen.
 This is all controlled by if statements.

-The second class is a sphere that is translated to the exact middle of the screen and rotates its x value by 1 every frame to create a spinning effect.
+The second class is a sphere that is translated to the exact middle of the screen and rotates its Y axis by 1 every frame to create a spinning effect.
+It also maps through hsbs colours using the amplitude of the song to change the colour of the spinning ball to create that disco ball effect.
+I made a seperate class for the rain drops and created an array of these rain drops then with random x values y values and speeds to create the rainy effect.
+When the rain drop hit the bottom of the screen I redrew it back to the top of the screen to create an endless loop of raindrops.

 The 3rd class is the vinyl record class.
 This takes in a reference to main and the number of cubes I want drawn on the screen at a given time which can either be 2, 3, or 4.
 The circles radius in this class are controlled by the amplitude of the music playing.
 I use this amplitude to create a smoother transition by using the lerp function which creates a height that gets 20% closer to the current amplitude every frame to avoid any extreme changes in the amplitude and make it look cleaner.
 This class then chains its constructor to 2 other classes to create the sine wave on the cover of the record and any cubes that will be used later on.